Amy Talluto

 44 x 32 inches

 "Out of This World," currently on view at PS122 Gallery, is a two-person exhibition featuring sculptures and photographs by Diane Carr and paintings by Amy Talluto.
-Two-person exhibitions are something of a rarity, and "Out of This World" makes me question why.
-Carr's work complements and, to a degree, responds to Talluto's - and vice versa - making for a rewarding viewing experience.
+Although landscape is a principal subject matter for both Carr and Talluto, their approaches are distinct.

 Diane Carr